 Liquidity is the amount of money that is readily available for investment and spending.
-It consists of cash, Treasury bills, notes and bonds, and any other asset that can be sold quickly.
-High liquidity occurs when there are a lot of these assets.
-Low or tight liquidity is when cash is tied up in non-liquid assets.
-It also occurs when interest rates are high, since that makes it expensive to take out loans.
+It consists of cash, Treasury bills, notes, and bonds, and any other asset that can be sold quickly.
+Understanding liquidity and how the Federal Reserve manages it can help businesses and individuals project trends in the economy and stay on top of their finances.

 How the Fed Manages Liquidity